Complementary, Alternative, or Integrative Health: What’s In a Name?

 - If a non-mainstream practice is used in place of conventional medicine, it’s considered “alternative.”

-True alternative medicine is uncommon.
-Most people who use non-mainstream approaches use them along with conventional treatments.
+Most people who use non-mainstream approaches also use conventional health care.

 Integrative Approaches for Pain Management for Military Personnel and Veterans